sseller6/sseller6/README.md

 Hello, GitHub! 👋

-I'm Steven, a student at Brigham Young University-Idaho interested in software development.
+I'm Steven, a graduate from Brigham Young University-Idaho interested in software development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning SQL
+- I'm currently learning how to build websites.
-- My goals are to get a full time job in software development so I can support my wife!
+- I love playing pickleball!

 ## Technologies and Tools